alexch/codelikethis/public/references/best_practices.md

 This way of containing your variables is pretty good.
 However there are some drawbacks.
 Now when you want to access any value or function from that object you will have to call the object first e.g. `treeFiddy.getPrice()` rather than just `getPrice()`

-This leads to a lot of repetition throughout your code which is somewhat annoying, but it's a small price to pay to encapsulate related code
+This leads to a lot of repetition throughout your code which is somewhat annoying, but it's a small price to pay to encapsulate related code, and not accidentally overwrite a global variable.

 ## Module Pattern